 Joyce Salter Johnson has loved history her entire life.
-But as a descendant of enslaved people, her family history — like the history of many Black families across the country — was largely struck from the historical record.
+But as a descendant of people who were enslaved, the Madison author’s family history — like the history of many Black families across the country — was largely struck from the historical record.
 Johnson had to take it upon herself to uncover her family’s roots.

 Joyce Salter Johnson’s love of history started with a missing link in her family’s history.